mishavp2001/bidding-app/README.md

 ## Main functionality:
     Add new project and describe what needs to be done and by when - WHAT and WHEN.
-Nice to have: add minimum and maximum bid.
+    Automatically stop accept bidding and select a winer when project bid expiration time passed

+    Out of scope but important design considerations Add minimum and maximum bid to project.
       Add bid to existing projects.
-      Automatically stop accept bidding and select a winer when project bid expiration time passed

-    Out of scope but important design considerations Ability to handle secure transactions inside the system Ability for project owner to pick winer not only on lowest bid but also other factors Allow to submit bids in decremental order only.
+      Ability to handle secure transactions inside the system Ability for project owner to pick winer not only on lowest bid but also other factors Allow to submit bids in decrementaly only.
       Allow automatic bid submits

     Non-functional Requirements